gwendalminguy/versify/README.md

 **2. Setting a virtual environment**

-Although optionnal, setting a virtual environment is highly recommended before installing the requirements.
+Setting a virtual environment is necessary before installing the requirements.
 This will prevent from installing libraries globally, to avoid potential conflicts.
 It will also help ensure each library is installed with the right version.
 Setting a virtual environment can be achieved using the following commands at the root of the Versify directory:

 ```
 $ python3 -m venv venv